Dharwad district: Culture

-Nandan Nilekani, the Co-Chairman of Infosys moved in with his uncle's family in Dharwad for his education and was a student of St Joseph's High School.
+Nandan Nilekani, the co-chairman of Infosys moved in with his uncle's family in Dharwad for his education and was a student of St. Joseph's High School.

-Sucheta Dalal, the Mumbai-based financial journalist, who exposed the Harshad Mehta scandal studied in Dharwad.
-Lucy d'Abreu (the oldest Briton ever) was also born in Dharwad.
+Sucheta Dalal, a Mumbai-based financial journalist is notable for exposing the Harshad Mehta scandal, studied in Dharwad.
+Supercentenarian Lucy d'Abreu was also born in Dharwad.

 Dharwad is also the birthplace of Palwankar Baloo, the first member of the Dalit community to distinguish himself at cricket, and later to become a political activist for Dalit rights.
-Sunil Joshi, the Indian bowler, also hails from Dharwad.
+Sunil Joshi, the Indian bowler, also came from Dharwad.